SciRuby/sciruby.com/source/docs/index.markdown

 <p class="warning"><strong>Word to the wise:</strong> These gems have been tested, but not extensively.
 If you're thinking of using SciRuby to write mission critical code, such as for driving a car or flying a space shuttle, you may wish to choose other software (for now).</p>

-Please note that SciRuby requires Ruby 1.9.2 or higher.
-Individual components <em>may</em> work with Ruby 1.8, but we won't be much assistance if you ask about it.
+Please note that SciRuby and NMatrix require Ruby 1.9.2 or higher.
+Individual components <em>may</em> work with Ruby 1.8, but we may not be able to help you if you have trouble.

 <h3>Platform-specific instructions</h3>